-Erice is a fantastic ancient town located just in 20 minutes drive from Trapani.
+Erice is another destination out of top 5 places to visit in Trapani.
+It is fantastic ancient town located just in 20 minutes drive from Trapani.
 I recommend renting a car for a day trip to the top of the mountain.
 There is also a funicular.
 Buy a ticket and go to the very top (about 750 meters over the sea level) in order to discover a very cosy and tiny town with its own character and ambiance.

 Things to do in Erice: walk along the streets, drop into locals shops to buy souvenirs, eat well.

 You absolutely can’t leave the mountain without checking the Pasticceria Maria Grammatiico.
 This is one of the most popular cafes in Erice.
 The place has a rich history.